After your scan at our clinic your leg will be cleaned before a tiny amount of anaesthetic is applied (using super fine needles).

 Your leg may feel numb for six hours after the procedure.

 A follow-up appointment is required for all patients.
-At this appointment, side veins may be treated with ultrasound guided sclerotherapy.
+At this appointment further treatment may occur with ultrasound guided sclerotherapy.

 In this procedure the laser energy damages the vein wall and seals of the faulty vein.
 The damaged vein eventually disappears as the body reabsorbs it over time.

 How does blood get back to the heart if the vein is damaged?